esandrea01/Aircraft-ECS-With-AI-Integration-/README.md

-# Aircraft-ECS-With-AI-Integration-

-# Spacecraft Cabin Safety AI Simulation
+# Aircraft Environmental Control System (ECS) with AI Integration

 This project simulates an onboard AI safety module that monitors cabin temperature and CO₂ levels, using predefined thresholds to raise alerts.
 The project integrates **Model-Based Systems Engineering (MBSE)** diagrams with a functional **MATLAB simulation module**.